Take Action on Your Bone and Joint Health

 As we age, our bones naturally weaken.
 By slowly incorporating specific exercises, you can build up the muscle around your joints to help your body stay strong, even as you age.
 If making a trip to the gym isn’t your thing, there are plenty of options for incorporating exercise in your daily routine, including:

-By focusing on dried and fresh fruits (especially bananas, apples, peaches and oranges), low-acid foods, vegetables like kale, broccoli, cabbage, and zucchini, and eating calcium-rich foods like yogurt, dark leafy greens, calcium-fortified cereal, your diet can fortify your body with the vitamins it needs to be strong, thereby providing the ideal support for musculoskeletal health.
+By focusing on dried and fresh fruits (especially bananas, apples, peaches, and oranges), low-acid foods, and vegetables like kale, broccoli, cabbage, and zucchini—and eating calcium-rich foods like yogurt, dark leafy greens, and calcium-fortified cereal—your diet can fortify your body with the vitamins it needs to stay strong, thereby providing the ideal support for musculoskeletal health.

 Let the Sunshine In

 With 80% of immune cells residing in the GI tract, your immune system truly depends on a plethora of healthy bacteria in the small and large bowel in order to function in a balanced, consistent way.
-Sometimes, when the immune system overcorrects, occasional inflammation can pop up and influence the health and general feeling of your joints and bones.
-That’s why it’s so important to take steps toward ensuring your gut environment is teeming with friendly bacteria.
+That’s why it’s so important to take steps toward ensuring your gut environment stays teeming with friendly bacteria.
 Focus on probiotic strains from the Lactobacillus and Bifidobacterium families as they are most well-known for supporting overall health.

-In fact, a 2013 study at Michigan State University found that taking the probiotic Lactobacillus reuteri optimized bone density in male mice.
-Although the same results didn’t show for female mice, researchers are investigating the anomaly and believe a variation of the strain could yield similar results for the females.
-A 2012 study in Molecular and Cellular Biochemistry found that certain probiotic strains can boost our body’s antioxidant properties, slowing the oxidation (or breakdown) of our bones.
-A supplement like Hyperbiotics PRO-15 includes L. reuteri and 14 other targeted strains chosen specifically for their studied impact and influence on human wellness and vitality.
+In fact, a 2013 study at Michigan State University found that taking the probiotic Lactobacillus reuteri optimized bone density in male mice.2 Although the same results didn’t show for female mice, researchers are investigating the anomaly and believe a variation of the strain could yield similar results for the females.
+A 2012 study in Molecular and Cellular Biochemistry found that certain probiotic strains can boost our body’s antioxidant properties, slowing the oxidation (or breakdown) of our bones.3 A supplement like Hyperbiotics PRO-15 includes 15 targeted strains chosen specifically for their well-studied support of human wellness and vitality.

-As well, taking a probiotic can improve nutrient absorption from the foods and supplements that you consume every day.
-That means that as you’re taking steps to revolutionize your diet in the effort to support your bones and joints, a quality probiotic can make sure that your body is receiving the maximum nutritional benefit that these foods and vitamins have to offer.
-It really is the easiest way to make sure you’re getting all the things you need!
+As well, taking a probiotic supplement can support efficient nutrient absorption from the foods and supplements that you consume every day.
+That means that as you’re taking steps to revolutionize your diet in an effort to support your bones and joints, a quality probiotic can help your body to naturally receive the maximum nutritional benefit that these foods and vitamins have to offer.
+It really is the easiest way to make sure you’re getting all the most from your healthy diet!